Dynatrace/ace-box/user-skel/ansible/roles/gitea/Readme.md

 ```

 #### "source-endpoints"
-This task fetches the internal service endpoint and stores it into the following variable:
+This task fetches the internal service endpoint and sources the following variables:
 - `gitea_internal_endpoint`

 ```yaml